jbsg97/Cat-API/README.md

 http://localhost:8080/docs

 ## Deploy on localhost
-Clone the github repository, then lets a virtualenv in the folder directory to install requirements("pip install virtualenv" if you dont have it.)
+Clone the github repository, then lets create a virtualenv in the folder directory to install requirements("pip install virtualenv" if you dont have it.)

 Create and virtualenv:
 ```console